History of Gay and Lesbian Life in Milwaukee, Wisconsin - People - Bios

 See the full story of Gregg's pursuit, and eventual ownership, of the bar that was to be The Harbor Room at the Harbor Room page.

-Credits: Bulk of information collected b Jamie Taylor.
+Credits: Bulk of information collected b Jamie Taylor;

 Website concept, design and arrangement by Don Schwamb.

-Last updated: August-2009.
+Last updated: January-2024.